swcarpentry/good-enough-practices-in-scientific-computing/index.md

 **Abstract**

 We present a set of computing tools and techniques that every researcher can and should adopt.
 These recommendations synthesize inspiration from our own work, from the experiences of the thousands of people who have taken part in Software Carpentry and Data Carpentry workshops over the past six years, and from a variety of other guides.
-Unlike some other guides, our recommendations are aimed specifically at people who are new to research computing.
+Our recommendations are aimed specifically at people who are new to research computing.

 **Author Summary**

 Computers are now essential in all branches of science, but most researchers are never taught the equivalent of basic lab skills for research computing.
 As a result, they take days or weeks to do things that could be done in minutes or hours, are often unable to reproduce their own work (much less the work of others), and have no idea how reliable their computational results are.

 This paper presents a set of good computing practices that every researcher can adopt regardless of their current level of technical skill.
 These practices, which encompass data management, programming, collaborating with colleagues, organizing projects, tracking work, and writing manuscripts, are drawn from a wide variety of published sources, from our daily lives, and from our work with volunteer organizations that have delivered workshops to over 11,000 people since 2010.

 ## Introduction

 Two years ago a group of researchers involved in Software Carpentry[^1] and Data
-Carpentry[^2] wrote a paper called "Best Practices for Scientific Computing" [wilson2014][].
+Carpentry[^2] wrote a paper called "Best Practices for Scientific Computing" [[wilson2014](#wilson2014)].
 It was well received, but many novices found its litany of tools and techniques intimidating.
 Also, by definition, the "best" are a small minority.
 What practices are comfortably within reach for the "rest"?